EJones621/Pewlett-Hackard-Analysis/README.md

 * There are seven different titles that are affected by employees retiring.
 Below is a table broken down into how employees are expected to retire soon within each job title:

 ![Results](https://github.com/EJones621/Pewlett-Hackard-Analysis/blob/main/RetiringTitles.png)

+The two that are more heavily impacted are Senior Engineers and Senior Staff employees.
+They make up roughly 64% of the number of employees expected to retire.

+* There are 1,549 current Pewlett Hackard employees (born in 1965) who are eligible for the mentorship program that would help replace the 90,398 employees.
+Which would mean each mentor would have roughly 58 to mentor.
+(90,398 / 1,549 = 58.36)
+*